TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Why It's Best for Value/Choice: Rugs USA is the place to go when you need options and don't want to spend a fortune.
 They have thousands of rugs for every room in your house (plus outdoor spaces), and the prices are genuinely affordable.

 However, this affordability comes at the expense of sustainability.
 Rugs USA sells some non-toxic, OEKO-TEX-certified rugs.
-But brands like Avocado, Fab Habitat, Cold Picnic, Lorena Canals, and Coyuchi are better options if you're trying to be more eco-friendly.
+But brands like Avocado, Fab Habitat, Cold Picnic, Lorena Canals, and Coyuchi are better options if you're trying to be more environmentally friendly.

 Personal Experience: I tested Rugs USA by ordering a wool rug for our living room.
 The rug arrived faster than expected and performed well over three months of daily use.
 My family walks barefoot most of the time, and the wool texture felt comfortable.
 This was impressive for a rug from one of the most affordable retailers in the market.